pknipp/NetAssign/README.md

 ```
 2. <tt>inputs</tt>:

-Each of these is a <tt>JSON.stringify</tt>-ed multi-dimensional array, the dimension for which is either three or two depending upon the nature of the randomization.
+Each of these is a <tt>JSON.stringify</tt>-ed multi-dimensional array, the dimension for which is either three or two depending upon the type of randomization.
 Consider the following example, which corresponds to the last of the three examples above, and which involves both types of randomization:
 ```
 [['power', 4, 7, 3], [['ordinal', 4, 5, 6, 7], ['prime', 7, 11, 13, 17]]]
 ```
-The outer array contains two elements, corresponding to the fact that there are two different randomizations which must be performed.
-Let's consider these one element at a time.
-The first element consists of a flat array:
+The outer array contains two elements because there are two different randomizations which must be performed.
+I'll consider these one element at a time.

+The first element is a flat array.
+This signifies that the variable <tt>power</tt> should randomly receive 3 + 1 = 4 different values which are spread evenly between a minimum value of 4 and a maximum value of 7.
 ```
 ['power', 4, 7, 3]
 ```
-This signifies that the variable <tt>power</tt> should randomly receive 3 + 1 = 4 different values which are spread evenly between a minimum value of 4 and a maximum value of 7.
 Hence, <tt>power</tt> should be randomly chosen from the set {4, 5, 6, 7} (using notation from mathematics, not JavaScript).

 Next consider the second element in <tt>inputs</tt>, which consists of a two-dimensional array.
 This signifies that there are two or more variables, which must be chosen in a correlated manner.
 ```
 [['ordinal', 4, 5, 6, 7], ['prime', 7, 11, 13, 17]]
 ```
-This contains two sub-subarrays each of length *N* + 1, where *N* is the number of different randomized values that these variables should assume.
+The two sub-subarrays each have of length *N* + 1, where *N* is the number of different randomized values that these variables should assume.
 The zeroth element of each sub-subarray is the name of the particular variable, and the remaining *N* elements (which themselves need *not* be numbers) are the values that the particular variable may assume.
 Note that these randomizations occur in a correlated manner.
 For instance, if <tt>ordinal</tt> equals 5, then <tt>prime</tt> equals 11.  (ie, the 5th prime number is 11.)

 In this particular example there is exactly one instance of the first type of randomization and one instance of the second type of randomization, but there can be any combination of the different types of randomizations.